arizakevin/Enhanced-component-with-modal/README.md

 # One-File Enhanced Component

-This is how your enhanced component if you have everything in a single file
+This is how your enhanced component will look like if you have everything in a single file

     // OneFileEnhancedComponent.js
     import React from "react";